rowanterra/Data_Analysis/README.md

 Various scripts, mostly Python and R, that have helped me make data management and analysis much more bearable.

 ### Current Uploads
-- Line Graph with Double Y Axis
+- Line Graph with Double Y Axes

 #### Planned Uploads
 - Generic Heatmaps
+- PCA and PCoA
 - Generic Mathematical Code
+- Generic Stats Code
 - Plotly Heatmaps with Dropdown Menues for Filtering Samples and Applying Different Math

 ### Not Python savvy?